jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Bears Everywhere, Polar Bears Only In Some Places

 I never wanted to write this book.
 Most of this book is based on combinining the lessons of evolutionary biology and political philosophy.
 I think they're the same field of study, so similar they suggest a supreme physical life field of some kind.
 I used my take on political societies earned by using Aristotle's Poetics to better understand Hegelian Dialectics.
 It's work I did years ago.
-There's a lot to it—a genuine work of science forthcoming in _How to See the Matrix_—but it's original thinking will need the objective data from The Life Star to prove.
+There's a lot to it—a genuine work of science forthcoming in _How to See the Matrix_—but it's original thinking will need the objective data from the Life Star to prove.

 Most people are extremely bad at understanding their political opinions.
 While it's kinda of easy to get people to question their ideas using for example the Socratic Method, they'll revert once released back into the community.
-Psychology, upbringing, temperment, education, life experience, and all that intermix to form our politics.
-The Life Star will help us decode this jumble.
+Psychology, upbringing, temperment, education, life experience, and all that intermix to form our politics The Life Star will help us decode this jumble.
 But there's one thing that is far stronger than our opinions that determines our actions in political community.

 The game of civilization; another way of saying human evolution.
 Human life does what all lifeforms do and gathers resources, grows, and diversifies.
 And it's this last point that has proven to hard for me to explain.